lxqt/obconf-qt/README.md

 ### Compiling source code

-Runtime dependencies are xkbcommon, qtx11extras, xdg-utils, hicolor-icon-theme and Openbox.
+Runtime dependencies are Qt X11 Extras, gtk-update-icon-cache, hicolor-icon-theme and Openbox.
-Additional build dependencies are CMake and optionally Git to pull latest VCS checkouts.
+Additional build dependencies are CMake and [liblxqt](https://github.com/lxde/liblxqt), optionally Git to pull latest VCS checkouts.
 The localization files were outsourced to repository [lxqt-l10n](https://github.com/lxde/lxqt-l10n) so the corresponding dependencies are needed, too.
 Please refer to this repository's `README.md` for further information.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems.